-Jadeite and nephrite are the materials that have been collectively known as "jade" for thousands of years.
+Jadeite and nephrite are materials that have both been called "jade" for thousands of years.

 "Jade" is a cultural term used for a very durable, and often beautiful, material that has been fashioned into tools, sculptures, jewelry, gemstones, and other objects for over 5,000 years.
-It was first used to manufacture ax heads, weapons, scraping and hammering tools because of its toughness.
+It was first used to manufacture ax heads, weapons, and tools for scraping and hammering because of its toughness.

 Then, because some specimens had a beautiful color and could be polished to a brilliant luster, people started to use jade for gemstones, talismans, and ornamental objects.
 Although most people who think of jade imagine a beautiful green gemstone, the material occurs in a wide variety of colors that include green, white, lavender, yellow, blue, black, red, orange, and gray.

 Originally, all jade objects were thought to be made from the same material.
 However, in 1863 a Frenchman, Alexis Damour, discovered that the material known as "jade" could be divided into two different minerals: jadeite and nephrite.